 Oklahoma Sublease Agreement

-An Oklahoma sublease agreement is a legal contract that allows a tenant (the sublessor) to rent out all or part of their property to another tenant (the sublessee or subtenant).
-The original tenant remains responsible for the master lease while acting as the landlord to the new tenant.
+An Oklahoma sublease agreement represents a legal contract that enables a tenant (the sublessor) to rent out all or part of their property to another tenant (the sublessee or subtenant).
+Furthermore, the original tenant maintains responsibility for the master lease while acting as the landlord to the new tenant.
+Additionally, this Oklahoma sublease arrangement creates new obligations while preserving the sublessor’s accountability under the original lease.

 Oklahoma Sublease Agreement